-- 1. Identify possible interruptions to the supply chain given the location and characteristics of the outbreak.
+Actions Identify possible interruptions to the supply chain given the location and characteristics of the outbreak.
 Create and regularly review the critical suppliers list.
-Make and maintain contact with these suppliers. - ↓ WT4 Critical suppliers list template - 2.
+Make and maintain contact with these suppliers.
+WT4 - Critical suppliers list template 2.
 Review the critical spares list.
-Assess the stock on hand, current burn rates (stock usage rates) and potential for shortages. - 3.
-Review the critical chemicals, consumables and PPE lists.
-Assess the stock on hand, current burn rates and potential shortages.
+Assess the stock on hand, current burn rates (stock usage rates) and potential for shortages.
+3. Review the critical chemicals, consumables and PPE lists.
+Assess the stock on hand current burn rates and potential shortages.
 Ensure correct use of PPE to prevent higher categories of protection being used when not required.
-Prevent groups within the organisation from over-ordering to create their own stockpiles. - 4.
+Prevent groups withi the organisation from over-ordering to create their own stockpiles.
+WT5 - Personal Protective Equipment list template 4.
 Contact suppliers.
-Confirm their stock holdings and ability to deliver that stock under pandemic conditions. - 5.
-Identify alternative suppliers where possible.
-Assess their ability to deliver stock under pandemic conditions and consider placing orders. - 6.
-Identify suppliers who could quickly deliver critical spares by air before or after border restrictions or closure. - 7.
-Combine the information gathered from steps 1 to 6 above into a Supply Chain Response Strategy. - ₩T6 Supply chain response strategy template - 8.
+Confirm their stock holdings and ability to deliver that stock und pandemic conditions.
+5. Identify alternative suppliers where possible.
+Assess their ability to deliver stock under pandemic conditions and consider placing orders.
+Identify suppliers who could quickly deliver critical spares by air before or after border restrictions or closure.
+Combine the information gathered from steps 1 to 6 above into a Supply Chain Response Strategy.
+WT6 - Supply chain - response strategy template WT7 - Supply chain - response plans template 8.
 Work with the Intelligence Function to determine if extra site cleaning may be needed given the characteristics of the pathogen.
-Follow up to make sure capacity is available to deep clean sites should the outbreak escalate. - Establish a protocol for supplying emergency supply kits (food, water) to critical facilities. - 10.
-Work with suppliers and the Operations Function to confirm that a constant supply of hygiene supplies to all sites is possible should the outbreak escalate.
-Depending on the pathogen, hygiene supplies may include: - soap and paper towels in washrooms - soap and paper towels in kitchen areas - hand sanitiser stations at various work areas - tissues - mediwipes - disinfectant spray for surfaces - waste bins with lids and plastic linings for tissue disposal - surgical masks for symptomatic people - latex or nitrile gloves.
+Follow up to make sure capacity available to deep clean sites should the outbreak escalate.
+9. Establish a protocol for supplying emergency supply kits (food, water) to critical facilities.
+10. Work with suppliers and the Operations Function to confirm that a constant supply of hygiene supplies to all sites is possible should the outbreak escalate.
+Depending on the pathogen, hygiene supplies may include: soap and paper towels in washrooms soap and paper towels in kitchen areas hand sanitiser stations at various work areas • tissues mediwipesdisinfectant spray for surfaces usinectant spray for surfaces waste bins with lids and plastic linings for tissue disposal surgical masks for symptomatic people latex or nitrile gloves.